Building and Running the Servers

 Future instructions will make it clear which commands need to be run inside the poetry virtual environment by always including poetry run ... at the start of the command.
 This is what you will need to type if you are NOT in the poetry shell.
 If you activate the poetry shell, you will be able to skip typing poetry run.
 For example, to check the environmental variables, you would type poetry run rsmanage env if the poetry shell is not active; if the shell is active, you would just type rsmanage env.

-1. Run the build.py script from the rs folder by doing poetry run python ./build.py.
+1. Run the build script from the rs folder by doing build full.
 The first step of this script will verify that you have all of your environment variables defined.
 It will then build the python wheels for all the runestone components and then build the docker servers.
 This will take a while.

 Starting the Servers